symerio/neurtu/README.rst

 Simple performance measurement tool

-neurtu is a Python benchmarking library with a unified interface for time and memory measurements.
-It aims to provide a convenient API similar to IPython's ``%timeit`` magic command, but based on delayed evaluation.
-Parametric benchmarks can be used to estimate time and space complexity of algorithms, while pandas integration allows quick analysis and visualization of the results.
+neurtu is a Python package providing a common interface for multi-metric benchmarks (including time and memory measurements).
+It can can be used to estimate time and space complexity of algorithms, while pandas integration allows quick analysis and visualization of the results.

 Setting the number of threads at runtime in OpenBlas, and MKL is also supported on Linux